ortus-boxlang/boxlang-docs/language/components/functions.md

 ## Function Modifiers

 Function modifiers allows you to declare special behaviors to functions, from `static` availability to `final` and `abstract` declarations.
-The supported modifiers for Boxlang functions by Boxlang engine are the following:
+The supported modifiers for BoxLang functions by BoxLang engine are the following:

 | Modifier | Lucee 5+ | Adobe 2016 | Adobe 2018 | Adobe 2021 |
 | ---: | :---: | :---: | :---: | :---: |